 Maximum 75% of LSEs' year ahead total import allocation (as communicated by the CAISO per step 7) can be reserved at the branch group level with multi-year applicable contracts signed by May 15th of the applicable RA year (coincides with July RA showings) and they must be communicated to the CAISO by submitting the required template per dates specified herein.
 The total import allocation representing the sum of Existing Contract Import Capability, Pre-RA Import Capability as communicated by the CAISO per step 7.
-The total locked up amounts for each LSE represents the sum of all their Existing Contract Import Capability, Pre-RA Import Commitment Capability and New Use Import Capability.
+The total locked up amounts for each LSE represents the sum of all their Existing Contract Import Capability, Pre-RA Import Commitment Capability and New Use Import Capability and New Use Import Commitment Capability.

 The CAISO would like to ensure that capacity built outside California to support CAISO load will be available and accessible to California on the same basis as RA capacity in the CAISO balancing area is available to the CAISO.
-New contracts used to lock MIC allocations to branch group associated with source specified import resources (either resource specific or an aggregation of specific resources) must be either Pseudo-Tie Generating Units or Dynamic Resource-Specific System Resources as defined under the CAISO Tariff.
+New contracts used to lock MIC allocations to branch group associated with source specified import resources (either resource specific or an aggregation of specific resources) must be either Pseudo-Tie Generating Units, or Dynamic Resource-Specific System Resources, or Generating Units connected to the CAISO Controlled Grid while subject to CAISO Appendix DD 8.9.1 (b) and (c) as defined under the CAISO Tariff.

 In order to qualify for any one year reservation the RA contract has to span a minimum of 3 summer months (between June-September).
-For years when the contract drops below the minimum summer months requirement the RA import allocations can still be received through the annual allocation process, however the LSE will not have a reservation or pre-assignment at the respective branch group.
+For years when the contract drops below the minimum summer months requirement the RA import allocations can still be received through the annual allocation process, however the LSE will not have a reservation or preassignment at the respective branch group.